Why the right repair parts

 There are other options when it comes to parts, but these are alternatives that are best avoided.
 If you don’t get an OEM repair, you’ll likely be getting:

 - Aftermarket parts.
 Terms such as automotive replacement parts, new aftermarket parts or quality replacement parts can be thought of as lower-quality substitutes.
 Aftermarket collision auto parts can have fit, finish and durability issues and may not meet the same standards as new OEM parts.

 - Salvage parts.
 When you hear parts referred to as “reconditioned” or “recycled,” that means steer clear.
 These are parts taken from wrecked vehicles that could have compromised quality and lack the fit and finish of a new OEM part.

 - Counterfeit parts.
 This is the trickier option to avoid because they may look like the real thing complete with an authentic-looking logo.
-The best way to avoid this risk is by choosing a brand-certified body shop and insisting on OEM parts.
+The best way to avoid this risk is by choosing a brand-certified collision center and insisting on OEM parts.

 What’s the takeaway?